Guidelines for authors

 Main articles have an upper length limit of 17000 words, including everything (abstract, main text, footnotes, any appendices) except the list of references.
 Authors are required to state this word count with their submission – please use the Monterey PDF word count service (http://www.montereylanguages.com/pdf-word-count-online-free-tool.html) – and to make sure that the bibliography starts a new page in the submitted pdf document.
 (Please note that these guidelines have been subject to several revisions and that papers published in earlier years may be significantly longer than we now target.)

 Material hosted in a supplementary file does not count towards the limit.
-Such material will typically be experimental stimuli and/or data, which we strongly encourage authors to include with their submissions.
+Such material will typically be experimental stimuli and/or data or computer code, which we strongly encourage authors to include with their submissions.
 As to what kind of material can be hosted in a supplementary file, see the Guidelines for Supplementary Materials Appearing in LSA Publications.
 In short, what characterizes such materials is that they serve to underpin findings and results rather than analyses and proposals.
 One consequence is that a file of supplementary materials will not need to contain more than a bare minimum of explanatory prose.
 Another is that while reviewers must review both the main manuscript and supplementary materials, the latter will not add significantly to their workload.
 Finally, from a reader’s perspective, it will be possible to understand and judge an article on its merits without consulting the supplementary file(s).

 Issues that reviewers are directed to consider include the following:

-Originality & Results
+- Originality & Results

-Are there important new theoretical insights, important new data, perhaps a notably original synthesis of ideas from disparate fields, or new formal techniques?
+- Are there important new theoretical insights, important new data, perhaps a notably original synthesis of ideas from disparate fields, or new formal techniques?
 Does the paper substantially overlap with a separate published paper of the author?
 What are the major contributions this paper makes to semantics and pragmatics?

 Advice to authors: Originality is the most basic requirement for articles.
 However, and even though we must take into account any duplication of previously available material, overlap with a prior conference paper, thesis or other work does not automatically prevent publication in S&P. In particular, an article in S&P may share its basic idea with a conference proceedings paper on which it builds as long as there is enough original material of substance in it.
 Provided the manuscript contains conceptually significant material not found in the prior publication, which would usually include significant additional data or theoretical development, it will be considered on its merits as a whole, subject to applicable copyright limitations and criteria for avoiding self-plagiarism.
 In such a case, the authors should state that the manuscript builds on a previously published paper and outline how it moves beyond that paper and constitutes novel work, in the title page footnote, and they should accompany the submission with a note to the editors (‘Author comments’) detailing this information.

-Empirical quality & Technical competence
+- Empirical quality & Technical competence

-Most (but not all) articles in will be based on empirical data.
+- Most (but not all) articles in will be based on empirical data.
 Is the evidentiary basis of this paper adequate to the theoretical conclusions reached?
 Are there places where the quality of the data could be improved (cross-linguistic data, naturally occurring data, corpus data, experimental data)?
 Are there minor or major examples of sloppiness or misunderstanding?
 Are there places where the argumentation should be strengthened?
 Would the paper be improved with new statistical analyses, proofs of claims, or worked examples demonstrating proposed techniques?
 Should graphs, tables, or other presentations of data be added or modified?

 Advice to authors: Obviously if reviewers pick up on issues of this sort, the paper cannot be accepted without modification.
 Accepting subject to revision is possible, but we will only consider accepting a paper subject to revision if it is absolutely clear to us what changes are needed.

-Audience
+- Audience

-Consider the background someone would need to follow the main thread of this paper, for example, only a few specialists, most of those who give papers at major semantics conferences, most people with a few graduate level semantics courses, most people who’ve taken a graduate level introduction to semantics and pragmatics, or perhaps any smart educated person with access to a search engine could follow the main thread.
+- Consider the background someone would need to follow the main thread of this paper, for example, only a few specialists, most of those who give papers at major semantics conferences, most people with a few graduate level semantics courses, most people who’ve taken a graduate level introduction to semantics and pragmatics, or perhaps any smart educated person with access to a search engine could follow the main thread.
 And if this is the population that could follow the main thread, are there nonetheless parts of the paper that are much more demanding?
 Might minor changes substantially increase the potential audience?

 Advice to authors: There is no single audience profile for an paper, though we will always discourage unnecessary complexity or use of jargon.
 The case is clearest at both ends: (i) if a paper has only a limited readership, it must be clear that the paper presents extraordinary results, and (ii) having a wide potential readership is neither necessary nor sufficient for acceptance.

-Quality of prose
+- Quality of prose

-Is the paper stylish, clear, and concise?
+- Is the paper stylish, clear, and concise?
 Is it unclear in places, but probably repairable by the author?
 Could the prose be repaired by a native English speaker who has no special training in semantics and pragmatics, or would rewriting require both the author and probably also outside help of a native English speaker?

 Advice to authors: We strongly recommend that all authors, whatever their native language, have their papers proofread by a native English speaker who is competent in linguistics.
 Reviewers provide their services for free, and we cannot expect them to wade through prose which is unclear or written in poor English.
 So if we, the editors, find the quality of English in a paper to be poor, we are likely not to even send the paper for review, so that we can avoid burdening our reviewers with it.

-Contextualization of research
+- Contextualization of research

-Are the main research questions contextualized in terms of earlier related work?
+- Are the main research questions contextualized in terms of earlier related work?
 Does the paper adequately cite related work?
 Could the impact of the paper be improved through modifications that would show the relevance of the results to future work in the same or other fields?

 Advice to authors: by contextualizing results appropriately, the author not only increases the worth of the paper to the audience, but also makes the job of the editors and reviewers easier.
 It will be much easier for us to be sure that a paper should be published if we can clearly see what previous work it betters.
 Authors would do well to flag, both in the abstract and early on in the paper, the relationship of the paper to earlier proposals, and to indicate in broad terms what the relative advantages of the new approach are.
 Of course, it is then incumbent on the author to make sure that all such claims are fully justified in the main text of the article.

-Subject matter and methodology
+- Subject matter and methodology

-The range of topics on which we can accept submissions is broad, though not so broad as for a general interest journal such as Language.
+- The range of topics on which we can accept submissions is broad, though not so broad as for a general interest journal such as Language.
 Further, we have no intention to delimit the possible scope of the journal, beyond saying that articles must be highly relevant to the work of specialists in the fields of semantics and pragmatics.
 However, we do detect some important trends in these fields both as regards subject matter, and as regards methodology, and we hope to publish work which emphasizes these trends.
 In particular, we note the following trends:

-1. In the last decades, there has been a flowering of cross-linguistic work, much of it tackling relatively little studied languages, and often based on fieldwork.
+- In the last decades, there has been a flowering of cross-linguistic work, much of it tackling relatively little studied languages, and often based on fieldwork.
 In this regard, semantics and pragmatics are finally ‘catching up’ with sister fields like phonology.

-2. The creation of large corpora of text and speech, together with computer search techniques, have made new sources of data available.
+- The creation of large corpora of text and speech, together with computer search techniques, have made new sources of data available.
 The citation of naturally occurring web examples is now de rigeur, and we anticipate that more sophisticated statistical and quantitative analyses, analyses which take into account both the advantages and potential pitfalls of corpus and web data, will become ever more common in the field.

-3. There is a small but growing tendency for work in the area to include or reference experimental data, from adult or child participants.
+- There is a small but growing tendency for work in the area to include or reference experimental data, from adult or child participants.
 This development is of particular importance for pragmatics, an area where judgments based on data for which context is not carefully controlled are notoriously variable.

-4. Over the last three decades, formal techniques like those used in semantics have been increasingly applied to pragmatics, to discourse, and to dialogue.
+- Over the last three decades, formal techniques like those used in semantics have been increasingly applied to pragmatics, to discourse, and to dialogue.
 Relatedly, there has been an ever greater awareness that semantic and pragmatic data are highly sensitive to context.
 So researchers are increasingly careful to contextualize examples, often presenting data in the form of mini-discourses rather than isolated single sentence examples.

-5. There is a growing sensitivity to differences between speech and written language,1 and to the significance of prosody.
+- There is a growing sensitivity to differences between speech and written language,1 and to the significance of prosody.
 Where prosody is established to be significant, it is becoming common for data to be presented along with some form of prosodic transcription.

-6. Semantics and Pragmatics are undoubtedly the areas of linguistics which most freely import new formal tools from mathematics, computer science, philosophical logic, and elsewhere.
+- Semantics and Pragmatics are undoubtedly the areas of linguistics which most freely import new formal tools from mathematics, computer science, philosophical logic, and elsewhere.
 A recent example is the importation of Decision Theory and Game Theory from psychology and economics.

 Advice to authors: We encourage submissions based on primary data, especially from under-studied languages.
 As a rule, examples from languages other than English should be supplied with interlinear glosses in addition to colloquial translations.
 These glosses can vary in detail (e.g., word-by-word vs. morpheme-by-morpheme), depending on the phenomenon under investigation.
 Please follow the Leipzig glossing rules.
 Whatever the source of data and judgments, whether naturally occurring or constructed, whether from corpora, consultants or colleagues, we ask that authors are as specific as possible about that source.
 Information as to the source of data and judgments may be specified in footnotes by each example, in a single summary footnote near the beginning of the paper, or in the main text in case the source of the data is of particular relevance to the claims being made.
-We strongly encourage authors to consider making data publicly available, for example in the form of text or data files that can be hosted on the site.
+We strongly encourage authors to consider making data publicly available, for example in the form of text or data files that can be hosted on a repository.

 Many articles will not make use of corpora or web data, but nowadays all authors must be aware that readers and reviewers have rapid access to corpus and web evidence.
 It would be as well for authors to forestall potential objections based on these sources by considering for themselves whether any such data might be relevant to their claims prior to submission.

 We strongly encourage preregistration of experimental studies.
 To facilitate double-blind review, if possible please make an anonymous version of your preregistration.
+We similarly request, in the interest of reproducibility and evaluation during the review process, that any code used in computational modeling discussed in a submission be made available in an anonymous repository.

 If an article applies formal techniques and tools that are not (yet) widely known within the target audience of S&P, authors have to include an accessible introduction to those tools within their article.
 This will facilitate familiarity with such new developments and will enhance the potential impact of the article.